WeweTom/react-native-swiper3/README.md

 ![logo](http://i.imgur.com/P4cRUgD.png)

-Based on react-native-swiper, which was the best Swiper component for React Native.
+Based on react-native-swiper2, which was the best Swiper component for React Native.

 However for some reason, react-native-swiper didn't update for long time, and can not run on recent react native versions.

+fix some bugs On android

 So I forked this `react-native-swiper2`, and would maintain it as long as I could.

 PRs or Issues are deeply welcomed.

 ## Changelogs
+- **[v2.0.6]**
+  + surport dynamic generated children

 - **[v2.0.5]**
   + add scrollTo for android. (thanks [@LeeChSien](https://github.com/LeeChSien)).